TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 ----

 Complicated stuff, isn't it?
-And we have not added AWS, Google, Azure, applications, network, etc.
+And we have not added NSX, vSAN, Kubernetes, AWS, Google, Azure, applications, network, etc.

 Not all vSphere-specific characteristics are well understood by management tools that are not purpose-built for it.
 Partial understanding can lead to misunderstanding as wrong interpretation of counters can result in wrong action taken.